-CWE-149K
+CWE-149K 1-4 units

-Cooperative Work Experience: Digital Media
+Cooperative Work Experience: Digital Media CWE Paid 75-300/Unpaid 60-240

 This work experience course of supervised employment is designed to assist students to acquire career awareness, work habits, attitudes and skills related to the student's college major.
 Credit may be accrued at the rate of 1 to 4 units per semester for a total of sixteen units.
 Students must work 75 paid hours or 60 non-paid hours per unit earned.
 Offered as pass/no pass only.

 Cross-listed as DIG-149.